 Maintaining SSHE Standards

 - Process safety performance showed positive improvements continuously.
 PTTEP promoted the training sessions on individual responsibility for process safety, “My Barrier” programs to manage process safety hazards and barriers.

 - Based on the latest survey in 2017, the result of SSHE Culture Survey was 4.16 out of 5 at Proactive Level.
 The company has established the goal of achieving a “SSHE Culture Level 5”, the highest level possible, in order to embed safety as an ingrained behavior amongst employees by 2020.

-- Developed the 4Ls Program (Lifting and dropped objects, Land transportation, Leakages, and Leadership) to manage risks and dangers, communicate more effectively, and ensure the safe management of operations.
+- Maintained the 4Ls Program (Lifting and dropped objects, Land transportation, Leakages, and Leadership) to manage risks and dangers, communicate more effectively, and ensure the safe management of operations.

 Management System Certification